-This year has brought about a resurgence in the discourse over civil rights and equity for Black Americans after centuries of inequality.
+Americans continue 2020's resurgence in discourse regarding civil rights and equity for Black Americans after centuries of inequality.
 Along with calls for police reform and better representation in leadership across all industries and levels of government, many are seeking ways to support Black-owned businesses and foster wealth within the Black community.
 One such way is to buy stock in Black-owned companies.

 If you are a supporter of Black Lives Matter who wants to put your money where your mouth is, add these publicly traded companies with Black founders or owners to your investment portfolio.

 Urban One is a media conglomerate based in Silver Spring, Md.
 It is the largest Black-owned broadcasting company in the U.S., operating several radio stations and TV One.
 Urban One also operates several popular syndicated radio shows, including The Rickey Smiley Show and Keepin' It Real with Reverend Al Sharpton.

 The company was founded and is currently operated by Cathy Hughes (pictured above).
 When Urban One, (then called Radio One) went public in 1999, Hughes became the first Black woman to lead a publicly traded company.

 Axsome Therapeutics (AXSM)